kero-py/Selenium-Webdriver-test1/README.md

+# Selenium-Webdriver-test1
-# enrolment-app-login-test
+# 11-4-2023

- Automated login and check enrollment tab
+### Automated test for logging in and checking for enrolled courses using Selenium Webdriver. ###